mabelticketing/mabel/deployment.md

 ## DNS Configuration

 Let's use our own domain name rather than the lovely URL Amazon has given us.
-Coming soon!
+Log into your domain provider (or DNS provider if they're separate).
+Find the DNS configuration, and point something at your Elastic IP.
+At the very least set up a subdomain - "tickets.emmajuneevent.com" or something.
+Maybe also "staging"?
+Up to you.

+DNS changes take a while to propagate, so feel free to add entries to /etc/hosts/ to get your local machine working in the meantime.
+Simply add these lines:

+    <elastic IP> tickets.emmajuneevent.com
+    <elastic IP> staging.emmajuneevent.com

+You should now be able to browse to http://tickets.emmajuneevent.com:3008/ and see Mabel.
+We're getting close!

 ## NGinx Configuration